International Programmes 2025/2026

 Please be aware that it may be very challenging to finance your whole studies by working.
 Non-EU citizens are allowed by law to work for a maximum of 120 days per year.
 Only students who are employed by the university in one of the institutes or departments (Studentische/Wissenschaftliche Hilfskräfte) are exempt from this regulation, but other restrictions apply.

-For more detailed information, please consult our websites:
+For more detailed information, please consult the following websites:

 Accommodation